-- 1. We produce our lentiviral vector by co-transfecting a packaging cell line with multiple plasmids that separately encode the various components of the virus as well as the tumor-targeting protein the viral vector will carry. - 2.
+- 1. We produce our lentiviral vector by co-transfecting a packaging cell line with multiple plasmids that separately encode the various components of the virus as well as a tumor-targeting protein the viral vector will carry. - 2.
 For the treatment of cancer, a sample of the patient's white blood cells is extracted and isolated through a standard process known as leukapheresis, in which white blood cells are separated from the remaining fractions of the patient's blood. - 3.
 The lentiviral vector is mixed with the patient's white blood cells, which include T cells, ex vivo.
-This leads to the insertion of the gene encoding a CAR into the T cells' existing DNA, thus creating a population of modified T cells expressing a CAR or TCR.
+This leads to the insertion of the gene encoding a tumor-targeting receptor protein into the T cells' existing DNA.
+The two most widely studied examples of tumor-targeting receptors are antibody-based chimeric antigen receptors (CAR) and natural T cell receptors (TCR).
 The cells are then washed to remove any remnants of the viral vector or culture media and expanded to increase the number of modified T cells to the required dosage.
 These modified T cells are the therapeutic drug product that is delivered back into the patient. - 4.
 Prior to administering our drug product, the patient undergoes a standard lymphodepletion procedure to reduce the number of T cells that may compete with the modified T cells.
 The modified T cells are then re-infused back into the patient.